jmontgom10/PRISM_pyPol/README.md

 The indexing script also adds a "Use" flag column to the index.
 Files with a 1 in this column will be used in the final polarimetry analysis while files with a 0 in this column will be omitted from later processing steps.
+This provides a simple way to prevent any bad data from being included in the final polarization estimates.

+### Target Names for Calibration Data

+I recommend treating calibration observations from separate nights independently.
+The easiest way to handle this is to append the data to the Target name for calibration images.
+Thus `Orion_Cal` targets from different nights become `Orion_Cal_20150117` and `Orion_Cal_20150119`, etc...
+The target-parser in the 05_avgPolAngImages.py will then know to treat these separately when computing average images.

 ## 02_doAstrometry.py